gorka21/Gorka-test/README.md

 # Gorka-test
-need to test if we can affiliate Github with Gitlab
+need to test if we can affiliate Github with Gitlab - TESTT!!